yjdy/CAPE/README.md

 source code of paper "A Contextual-Aware Position Encoding for Sequential Recommendation", WWW'25

 ## Quick Start
-1. Run a model on benchmark datasets (e.g., Criteo)
+1. Run a model on benchmark datasets (e.g., KuaiVideo)

    Users can follow the [benchmark section](#Benchmarking) to get benchmark datasets and running steps for reproducing the existing results.
 Please see an example here: https://github.com/reczoo/BARS/tree/main/ranking/ctr/DCNv2/DCNv2_criteo_x1